ian-IBCIRL/IB-PP4-MVP/assets/docs/UX.md

 Initial public images were sourced from https://www.pexels.com/search/car/

 ## Home Page Wireframe
+I did not implement the search function or the user profile, as these were not required for the MVP PP4 criteria.
 To return to the main README click [here](/README.md)
 * [Back to top of UX.md](#ux)

 ![Home Page Wireframe](/assets/wireframes/homepage-wireframea.png)

 ## Post Detail Wireframe
+I did not implement the search function or the user profile, as these were not required for the MVP PP4 criteria.
 To return to the main README click [here](/README.md)
 * [Back to top of UX.md](#ux)